sitespeedio/browsertime/docs/examples/chrome.md

 - Will use chrome's native performance logs to generate a HAR file.

-browsertime https://www.sitespeed.io --chrome.collectChromePerflog -b chrome
+browsertime https://www.sitespeed.io --chrome.collectPerfLog -b chrome

 - Used for debugging  chrome's native HAR export you can have it additionally output the Chrome performance logs.